California Statutory Forms Required High Rejection Risk

 • and modified wording can create avoidable questions or delays.

 This is why California waiver errors often feel harsher than in flexible states.
-The reviewing side is usually expecting a clean statutory match, not a customized interpretation.

 When not to use an unconditional California waiver

 One of the biggest mistakes on California projects is using an unconditional waiver too early.
-If payment has not actually been received and cleared, unconditional wording can be the wrong fit for the situation.

 • a check has been promised but not received,